rootsongjc/awesome-cloud-native/README.md

 - [pipeline](https://github.com/tektoncd/pipeline) - A K8s-native Pipeline resource.
 - [pulumi](https://github.com/pulumi/pulumi) - A multi-language, multi-cloud development platform -- your code, your cloud, your team.
 - [rudr](https://github.com/oam-dev/rudr) - A Kubernetes implementation of the Open Application Model specification.
+- [sealer](https://github.com/alibaba/sealer) - Seal your applications all dependencies and kubernetes into CloudImage!
+Build Deliver and Run user-defined clusters in one command.
 - [skaffold](https://github.com/GoogleContainerTools/skaffold) - Easy and Repeatable Kubernetes Development.
 - [smith](https://github.com/oracle/Smith) - Smith: A microcontainer builder.
 - [source-to-image](https://github.com/openshift/source-to-image) - A tool for building/building artifacts from source and injecting into docker images.